TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     d) 6 months

+    __*Anotacion:__ The Modern Lifecycle Policy covers products and services that are serviced and supported continuously.
+For products governed by the Modern Lifecycle Policy, Microsoft will provide a minimum of 12 months' notification before ending support if no successor product or service is offered.

 28. Tradewind Traders has recently migrated to Azure cloud services.
 The company has just completed a review of its current configuration and has discovered that there is a selection of unused resources currently in existence including multiple AD accounts, multiple groups, multiple public IP addresses, and multiple network interfaces.
 The company wants to reduce costs to a minimum.
 You recommend removing the network interfaces.
 Will this reduce the monthly costs?

     a) Yes